maybeanerd/renovate-config/README.md

-# configs
+# renovate-config
-A collection of configs to extend from.
+A default renovate config to extend from.